Charlene Edwards Honeywell

-Charlene Vanessa Edwards Honeywell (born November 19, 1957) is a United States district judge of the United States District Court for the Middle District of Florida.
+Charlene Vanessa Edwards Honeywell (born 1957) is a senior United States district judge of the United States District Court for the Middle District of Florida.

 Early life and education

 Born in Deerfield Beach, Florida, Honeywell graduated from Pompano Beach High School in 1975.
 She then graduated from Howard University in 1979 with a Bachelor of Arts degree in political science.
 Honeywell earned a Juris Doctor in December 1981 from the Fredric G. Levin College of Law at the University of Florida.

-Professional career
+Career

-From 1982 until 1985, Honeywell served in the Tallahassee, Florida public defender's office, and then spent two years as an assistant public defender in the Tampa public defender's office.
+From 1982 until 1985, Honeywell served in the Tallahassee Public Defender's office, and then spent two years as an assistant public defender in the Tampa public defender's office.
 From November 1987 until June 1994, Honeywell served as an assistant city attorney for the City of Tampa and then spent six years at the Tampa law firm of Hill, Ward & Henderson, where she was a senior associate from 1995 until 1997 and then a partner from 1997 until December 2000.